crazychenz/vinnie.work/website/static/misc/android-notes/10-dynamic-with-jdwp.md

 If you selected "Wait for debugger", when you now start the application you'll see a modal that pops up saying "Wait For Debugger".
 At this point you can cancel the operation by clicking "Force Close" or attaching with a debugger.

 At this point I'd like to highlight that to find and select the application, it was kind of annoying.
 The list of possible application to target for debugging can be very long because it includes all of the system packages and third party packages.
-They are (thankfully) in alphabetical order, but there is no way to filter the list so you end of scrolling, scrolling, scrolling.
+They are (thankfully) in alphabetical order, but there is no way to filter the list so you end up scrolling, scrolling, scrolling.
 This is made even worse when you have to do it on a developer host via the emulator GUI or scrcpy GUI.
 Luckily there is an easier way.
 Using `adb`, simply run the following:

 ```sh
 adb shell am set-debug-app -w com.example.hellojni